Block popups and unwanted changes to Chrome settings

-- Homepage or start up page changes to a site you don't recognize
+- Your homepage, startup page, or search engine has changed to a site you don't recognize

 - The Chrome desktop shortcut opens an unfamiliar website

-To undo changes, reset your Chrome browser settings.
-Your bookmarks and passwords will not be cleared or changed but you'll need to customize things like your startup page, search engine, and browser theme again.
+After you have removed malicious programs from your computer, reset your Chrome browser settings.
+Your current bookmarks and passwords will not change, but you'll need to customize things like your startup page, search engine, and browser theme again.

 - Select Settings.